 A Midwest-sized salary definitely won’t go as far in metros like L.A. or New York.
 And a pay cut from a New York salary might still get you a better quality of life in many metros.
 And, even closely located metros can vary widely in cost of living, so make sure you consider that when weighing a job offer in another market.
 You can get a good idea of cost of living differences with many online calculators, or ask someone you know or have met online about typical living expenses, including expense you might not expect.

-There is no shortage of about the for a relocation.
-In the end, it all comes down to what you .
+There is no shortage of opinion about the best cities for a relocation.
+In the end, it all comes down to what you personally value.
 But there are a lot of things to consider about a city.
 What is the culture like?
 The entertainment?
 The food?
 Is it a walking city?
 A driving city?
 What will your daily commute look like?
 So, make sure you’ve thought carefully about the different elements that make up a city.
 And, of course, if you are moving from a city to a smaller town, or vice versa, that brings a whole other element to this point.

 Speaking of cost of living, make sure you have a plan for – you know – living in the new city.
 And don’t underestimate the consideration of how you’ll address your current living situation.
 Do you own a home?
 Do you rent?
 Is there a lease involved you’ll have to break or sublet?
 Do you have roommates you’ll have to appease?
 A house to get on the market?
 Once you’ve gotten that ironed out, consider all your options I the new city.
 It may take a while to really get to know the area to decide exactly where you want to live, and what kind of arrangement you want to make.